ehcache/sizeof/README.md

 -------------------------------

 In order to ignore fields or instances of certain classes when sizing object graphs, you'll have to
- 1. Create a [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) project, for net.sf.ehcache.sizeofengine.FilterConfigurator
+ 1. Create a [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) project, for [net.sf.ehcache.sizeofengine.FilterConfigurator](http://terracotta-oss.github.io/ehcache-sizeofengine/apidocs/net/sf/ehcache/sizeofengine/FilterConfigurator.html)
    - Have your jar contain a text file named META-INF/services/net.sf.ehcache.sizeofengine.FilterConfigurator
    - The file should contain the fully qualified class name of your implementation
- 2. Implement net.sf.ehcache.sizeofengine.FilterConfigurator's configure method to configure the filtering of classes and fields
+ 2. Implement [FilterConfigurator](http://terracotta-oss.github.io/ehcache-sizeofengine/apidocs/net/sf/ehcache/sizeofengine/FilterConfigurator.html)'s configure method to configure the [Filter](http://terracotta-oss.github.io/ehcache-sizeofengine/apidocs/net/sf/ehcache/sizeofengine/Filter.html) of classes and fields
  3. put your jar on your application's classpath, along side of the ehcache jar and this ehcache-sizeofengine jar
  4. Use Ehcache's [Automatic Resource Control](http://ehcache.org/documentation/arc) for your heap tier